FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation: Introduction

 Motivated by this insight, we propose an innovative approach that explicitly emphasizes improving individual fairness, hypothesizing that addressing individual-level biases can concurrently enhance group-level fairness. \textit{Our approach positions fairness enhancement as an interpretability-driven task}, where transparency in identifying bias at the individual level facilitates targeted and principled mitigation.
 To operationalize this concept, we utilize Shapley values, a widely recognized interpretability metric that quantifies feature importance in individual predictions.
 Shapley values allow us to pinpoint precisely which features and data points contribute most significantly to fairness disparities.
 Through targeted adjustments informed by Shapley values, our method ensures data integrity and interpretability while effectively reducing bias.
 Our main contributions are as follows: \begin{itemize}[leftmargin=2em,itemsep=1pt,parsep=1pt,topsep=2pt] \item We propose {FairSHAP}, a novel fairness enhancement method leveraging Shapley value analysis and instances matching.
-It systematically identifies fairness-sensitive data points using individual fairness measures and Shapley values, selectively modifying these points to enhance fairness. \item FairSHAP consistently achieves superior fairness improvements with minimal data perturbation, surpassing existing benchmark methods. \item FairSHAP effectively reduces disparities in \gls{dr}, \gls{dp}, and \gls{eo} across diverse datasets, with negligible accuracy loss and, in some cases, improvements in predictive performance. \item As a preprocessing technique, FairSHAP integrates seamlessly into existing ML workflows, providing fully reproducible and transparent implementations. \end{itemize}
+It systematically identifies fairness-sensitive data points using individual fairness measures and Shapley values, selectively modifying these points to enhance fairness. \item FairSHAP consistently achieves superior fairness improvements with minimal data perturbation, surpassing existing benchmark methods, without requiring extra transformations on the test set. \item FairSHAP effectively reduces both individual and group fairness measures (DR, DP, EO) across diverse datasets, with negligible accuracy loss and occasional improvements in predictive performance. \item As a preprocessing technique, FairSHAP integrates seamlessly into existing ML workflows, providing fully reproducible and transparent implementations. \end{itemize}

 By aligning fairness enhancement closely with interpretability, our proposed approach paves the way for more accountable, transparent, and equitable ML systems.